sachbhat/sachbhat.github.io/_posts/2018-11-07-income-predicts-test-success.md

 ### Does the gap widen or shrink as kids grow in grade?

 This is not apples-to-apples comparison, since we're not looking at individual students.
 But, when you plot the gap between these student groups for different grades, it gets interesting -- they both trend downwards for math across grades.
-Essentialy, the gap remains as kids fall further behind.
+Essentially, the gap remains as kids fall further behind.

 ![](/public/images/income-v-percent-meeting-standard-math-line-plot.png)